acheddir/mat-datatable/README.md

-# @acheddir/mat-datatable
+# Angular Material Datatable

-A production-ready Angular 21 Material datatable library with built-in support for pagination, sorting, and column filtering.
+A production-ready Angular Material datatable library with built-in support for pagination, sorting, and column filtering.
 Works seamlessly with both client-side and server-side data sources.

 ## Features